Namati stories – part one

 The vast expanse of water just outside Rotonka Village in Tonkolili District, Sierra Leone used to be an important resource for the community.

-Today it is littered with dried up trees whose withered branches bear no fruit.
-Upon approach to the community centre, more dead trees stand as testament to the corruption that plagues this land.
+Today it is littered with dried-up trees whose withered branches bear no fruit.
+Upon approach to the community centre, more dead trees stand as a testament to the corruption that plagues this land.
 The arrival of the Addax Bioenergy Project in 2010 may have been an answer to prayer for the country’s struggling economy.
 But to this community of people, it was the beginning of an unending nightmare.

 “When the company first arrived, we had no issues with them,” explains village elder Brima Forna.
 “It was when they started processing their sugarcane that the problems began.”